The Detail Tab

 Recalculate/Return to Original Rates

-1. Filter to the appropriate Pay Types
+1. Filter to the appropriate pay types.

-3. Click Recalculate/Return to Original Rates
+3. Click Recalculate/Return to Original Rates.

-Update Pay Items
+Update Pay Items by Fiscal Month Range/Anniversary

-1. Filter to the appropriate Pay Types
+1. Filter to the appropriate pay types.

-3. Click Update Pay Items
+3. Click Update Pay Items.

 4. Choose the type of Update: